pdf-raku/HTML-Canvas-To-PDF-raku/README.md

 It may be useful, if you wish to manipulate existing PDF files use the HTML Canvas API.

+If this module is installed, the PDF::Content `canvas()` method will automatically render to a graphics stream using the `HTML::Canvas::To::PDF` back-end.
+The backend can thus be used on PDF Pages or XObject Forms.

 ```
 use v6;
 # Finish an existing PDF.
 Add a background color and page numbers